-Teaching from the Heart: A New Poetry Book that Speaks to the Courage to Teach
+Teaching With Heart: Poetry that Speaks to the Courage to Teach

 Are you like one of these teachers?
 Does poetry sustain your soul?